CMurtagh-LGTM/dotfiles/README.md

 ## TODO
 - fix nord rofi symlink
 - setup pass
+- add sinks to eww
 - add volume to eww
 - work out how to control where eww appears
 - look into nnn more
 - nnn opener
 - work out all the neovim binary dependencies
 - make vim python not slow
-- sort out vim autoclose tags
+- sort out vim autoclose brackets
 - vim indent block and comment block
 - make or find airline nord theme
 - mess around with neofetch